WordPress/gutenberg/docs/how-to-guides/widgets/opting-out.md

-# Restoring the old Widgets Editor
+# Restoring the classic Widgets Editor

 There are several ways to disable the new Widgets Block Editor.